 Specifications (pre production model, but the one I got is the same as the production model):

 Mass: 665 g, 769 g with all mounting hardware.

-Note that this is a preliminary review and the final generator may differ from the one I'm currently investigating.
-At first the idea was to just give a general impression and not a proper critical review, but Sunup was ok with a proper review even though it's still a pre-production model.
-This also means I will discuss any flaws, should I find them.
-And if I do find any, they intend to work on fixing them.
-Update: The generator is considered stable, and any ideas/suggestions/problems I find will probably only implemented/fixed in a next generation of the generator.
+At first the idea was to just give a general impression and not a proper critical review, but Sunup was ok with a proper review even though it was still considered a pre-production model.
+This also meant I could discuss any flaws, should I find them.
+The idea was also that if I did find any, they intended to work on fixing them.
+During my review the generator was already considered stable, and any ideas/suggestions/problems I found may be implemented/fixed in a next generation of the generator.

 It seems to work for hubs with shell diameter outside the flange of up to ca. 34 mm.
 Alternatively, it could be fitted if the distance from the hub shell where it is wider than 34 mm is more than 26 mm away from the axle end (I mean the start of where the threaded axle comes out).

 Mounting on a front hub (normal or dynamo hub) doesn't work on all the ones I tried as you you need at least ca. 26 mm from the hub/flange to the axle.
 It's not what the generator was designed for of course!
 (But I was curious).

 Mounting on a rear wheel with drum or roller brakes doesn't work.